Computes statistical power, required total sample size, \(\alpha\),

 NULL, it is computed; ifn_totalisNULL,n_totalis solved to attain this power.- rho

 Numeric correlation coefficient in \((-1,1)\), nonzero.
+If negative, it is converted to its absolute value.
 If

 NULL,rhois solved for given the other inputs.- method